Bladder1049/Osint-on-China/_articles/osint-legality-and-ethics-and-the-case-of-china-fri-oct-28-2022-11-19-36-gmt-0000-coordinated-universal-time.md

   When using any OSINT resources, knowing the legal and ethical considerations is crucial.
 Some things you need to keep in mind when conducting your research include the following:

-  1. Not breaking any laws.
+  \-Not breaking any laws.

-  2. Always using caution when disclosing sensitive information (including personally identifying information).
+  \-Always using caution when disclosing sensitive information (including personally identifying information).

-  3. Respecting people's privacy.
+  \-Respecting people's privacy.

   Additionally, ensure that the source of the data you're using is reputable and can be verified.